tkutcher/quickbase-client/CONTRIBUTING.md

 ### Updating Dependencies
 - Use the poetry commands for adding and updating dependencies.
+- For general dependency updates it is `poetry update`
-- For sphinx to get the requirements.txt you must run `poetry export -f requirements.txt --output docs/requirements.txt --without-hashes --dev`
+- For sphinx to get the new requirements.txt you must run `poetry export -f requirements.txt --output docs/requirements.txt --without-hashes --dev`

+### Building Documentation
+- To build the documentation locally you can run `poetry run make html`
+- Then you can inspect what the readthedocs documentation will look like by opening docs/build/html/index.html